 Infections of the lower urinary tract include urethritis and cystitis.
 Acute cystitis is an infection isolated to the bladder.
 Acute cystitis without coexisting pyelonephritis in otherwise healthy, nonpregnant young females with no obstruction is a benign illness with a 24% spontaneous cure rate; less than 1% of patients go on to develop pyelonephritis.7 Competent ureteral valves prevent ascent of the bacteria into the kidneys in most cases.
 The diagnostic criterion in acutely symptomatic patients is a positive urine culture of ≥102 to >103 CFU/mL.8 Urethritis, commonly associated with sexually transmitted diseases, presents with similar symptoms but typically is associated with a vaginal discharge or irritation.

 Pyelonephritis is an infection of the upper urinary tract.
 Acute pyelonephritis involves the renal parenchymal and pelvicalyceal system.
-Pyelonephritis is differentiated from cystitis primarily by clinical findings: a syndrome of flank pain or costovertebral angle tenderness, with or without fever, in the setting of a positive urine culture of 105 CFU/mL, and frequently other systemic symptoms such as nausea or ...
+Pyelonephritis is differentiated from cystitis primarily by clinical findings: a syndrome of flank pain or costovertebral angle tenderness, with or without fever, in the setting of a positive urine culture of 105 CFU/mL, and frequently other systemic ...